mordachai/household-csb/README.md

 That's it.
 Save it and reload and you are ready to go.

 To import everything you need to start go to the Compendiums (1), right-click on each one of the compendiums, and select **Import All Content**, selecting the option to **Keep Documents IDs**.
 (2), This will populate your game with everything you need to play.
-Also is important to open the folder on the hotbar and click and drag each one of the macro rolls to a slot in the macro hotbar, we will be using them to make rolls in Household RPG.
+Also is important to open the folder on the hotbar, ***give Observer permission to the players for the macros*** (wight click on the macro folder to change permissions), and click and drag each one of the macro rolls to a slot in the macro hotbar, we will be using them to make rolls in Household RPG.
 Check the images below:
 ### (1)
 ![Screenshot 2023-09-24 220247](https://github.com/mordachai/household-csb/assets/662913/3c12310d-6d29-4b2b-ba05-bdba83cddc45)
 ### (2)